 That’s our program’s mantra at all levels and it ties back to everything we do.
 At the most fundamental level, our wrestling program is about developing character, leadership and confidence, as much as it’s about athleticism, strength and agility.

 Coaches George DiChiara and Jedd Chesterson work tremendously hard to give each of our student-athletes an experience that mirrors these values.
 Coach DiChiara has coached wrestling at Edgemont since 1988 – including 25 years as the varsity head coach.
 He teaches math at Edgemont High School.

-Coach Chesterson has coached the modified wrestling team for ten years as well as a Spanish teacher at Edgemont.
+Coach Chesterson has coached the modified wrestling team for twelve years as well as a Spanish teacher at Edgemont.
 Together, they have a ton of experience teaching 7th and 8th grade student-athletes the basics to make them successful!

 Why is Modified Wrestling at Edgemont such a great experience?